It’s a New Year, and anything is possible! Unfortunately, your digital marketing strategy can’t sit back and wait to be surprised.

 Amy Tebbs, Email Campaign Manager

-This year we’ll definitely see an emphasis on increased data collection and progressive profiling, to drive further segmentation — even narrower audiences, with more specific targeting by location, interests, and buying behaviours.
+This year we’ll definitely see an emphasis on increased data collection and progressive profiling, to drive further segmentation — even narrower audiences, with more specific targeting by location, interests, and buying behaviors.

 Interactive emails will take off, giving audiences enhanced experiences such as being able to shop within the email, or not having to click through to the site to access an abandoned cart purchase.
 We can also expect to see AI used in email marketing, generating subject lines, body copy, and even CTAs tailored to the reader, for increased opens, clicks, and conversions.